 Malaria is present throughout most of the tropical areas of the world.
 P. ovale malaria is endemic to tropical Western Africa.
 It is relatively unusual outside of Africa and comprises less than 1% of isolates where found.
 It is also seen in the Philippines, Indonesia, and Papua New Guinea, but is relatively rare in these areas.
-One survey in Indonesia including more than 15,000 blood smears noted 34 individuals with P. ovale infection; the frequency of P. ovale relative to P. falciparum and P. vivax was a ratio less than 1:1000.
+One survey in Indonesia, including more than 15,000 blood smears, noted 34 individuals with P. ovale infection, the frequency of P. ovale relative to P. falciparum, and P. vivax was a ratio less than 1:1000.
 Reports of severe P. ovale malaria are rare, possibly due to the relative rarity of P. ovale infection.

 The life cycle of P. ovale includes hypnozoites, which are dormant stages in the liver.
 These stages can be reactivated in weeks, months, or years after the initial infection, causing disease relapse.

 Microscopic motile forms of malarial parasites are carried rapidly via the bloodstream to the liver.
 While in the liver, they invade hepatic parenchymal cells and begin a period of asexual reproduction.
 This process is known as an intrahepatic or pre-erythrocytic stage.
 P. ovale typically spends nine days in the pre-erythrocytic stage leading to the formation of sporozoites.
 P. ovale spends about 50 hours in an erythrocytic cycle.
-By the end of the 50 hours, the parasite has consumed nearly all of the hemoglobin and grown to occupy most of the red blood cell.
+By the end of the 50 hours, the parasite has consumed nearly all of the hemoglobin and grown to occupy most of the red blood cells.
 At this stage, it is called a schizont.
 A single P. ovale sporozoite may produce about 15,000 daughter merozoites per infected hepatocyte.